microsoft/FluidFramework/.changeset/great-papayas-jog.md

 ---
 "@fluidframework/merge-tree": minor
 ---
+---
+kind: fix
+---

-The Marker.fromJSONObject and TextSegment.fromJSONObject argument types have been corrected
+merge-tree: The Marker.fromJSONObject and TextSegment.fromJSONObject argument types have been corrected

 Previously, the arguments of `Marker.fromJSONObject` and `TextSegment.fromJSONObject` were of type `any`.
 However, at runtime only certain types were expected and using other types would cause errors.